-- Shorts and skirts must be just above the knee no miniskirts or short shorts will be allowed. - No cut-offs. - Jean shorts are permitted provided they are hemmed and meet the above length criteria. - Shirts must cover the shoulders and midriff (no spaghetti straps, halter tops, muscle shirts or belly shirts).
-Pajama pants and leggings are also considered inappropriate for school. - Sandals, high-heels, and open-toed shoes present a safety hazard on the playground surface and will not be permitted. - Any cresting/logos on t-shirts must be appropriate for school, have appropriate wording and not contain any messaging.
+- Shorts and skirts must not be too short no miniskirts or short shorts will be allowed. - No cut-offs. - Jeans are permitted provided they have no rips and fit properly. - Jean shorts may be worn, providing they have no rips, fit properly, and are not too short. - Shirts must cover the shoulders and midriff (no spaghetti straps, halter tops, muscle shirts or belly shirts). - No pajama pants. - Sandals, high-heels, and open-toed shoes present a safety hazard on the playground surface and will not be permitted. - Any cresting/logos/messages on t-shirts must be appropriate for school.